• Skip to primary navigation

 Jump to How-to Card

-When you start to have a lot of indoor plants or just a small living space eventually you will want to hang more places to take advantage of the space.
+When you start to have a lot of indoor plants or just a small living space, eventually you will want to hang more plants to take advantage of the light.
+This is obviously a good idea for vining plants, and today I wanted to share some simple ideas on how to make a fishnet-like macrame hanging planter out of twine.

 Circle of twine on bottom of upturned flower pot.

-How to Make a Fishnet Hanging Planter
+Making a Hanging Macrame Planter

 Start by turning your pot upside down.
-If you want to create a hanger for a pot that already has a plant in it, see if you can find an empty pot or can that is a similar size.
-You can reverse the process but it may be a little difficult if this is new to you.
+If you want to create a hanger for a pot that already has a plant in it, see if you can find an empty pot or a can that is a similar size.
+You can reverse the process, but it may be a little difficult if this is new to you.

 Take a small piece of twine and make a circle large enough to fit in the inside edge of the bottom of your pot.